nifurtimox

 Get emergency medical help if the child has signs of an allergic reaction: hives, itching; feeling light-headed; difficult breathing; swelling of the face, lips, tongue, or throat.

-Call your doctor at once if the child has:
+Call your child's doctor at once if the child has:

 • a decreased appetite and weight loss;